twangodev/cca/docs/ap-literature/assignments/hills-like-white-elephants-pov.md

    detached, while Jig appears more emotionally tuned into the complexity of the situation.
 Neither clearly "wins" the conflict; the story ends ambiguously, and the power dynamics are left unresolved.

-6. The point of view used in "Hills Like White Elephants" is third-person limited omniscient.
+6. The point of view used in "Hills Like White Elephants" is third-person limited objective.
 The narrator reports the events and dialogue without providing direct insight into the characters' thoughts or feelings, leaving it to the reader to interpret the emotional nuances.